Galxe/galxe-docs/doc-developer/4-guide/rest-cred.md

 * **GET**:  Endpoint, Headers and Expression.
 * **POST**: Endpoint, Headers, Post Body and Expression

+In the request body, we support two placeholders:
+* **$address**: which will be replaced by the hex string of the user's address with 0x prefix, e.g., `0x95ad73...`
+* **$addressWithout0x**: which will be replaced by the hex string of the user's address without 0x prefix, e.g., `95ad73...`.
+Useful when constructing a `eth_call`, see example below.

 ## HTTP response format requirement

 The response of the request, for both GET and POST, **must** a valid JSON body.
 For example,